felixstrobel/tryhackme/welcome/README.md

 <i>Lets get you accessing your first machine!
 Deploy the machine attached to this task and wait 1 minute for it to configure.
 To deploy click the green `Deploy` button.</i>

-1. Go to your machines website (http://MACHINE_IP) - What is the flag text shown on the machines webpage?
+1. Go to your machines website (http://MACHINE_IP) - What is the flag text shown on the machines webpage?<br>
    `flag{connection_verified}`

 ## Task 4

 <i>Now you've managed to deploy and access a TryHackMe machine, search for a security topic to learn on the [Hacktivities](https://tryhackme.com/hacktivities) page.</i>

-1. Read the above and explore TryHackMe!
+1. Read the above and explore TryHackMe!<br>
    `No answer needed.`